QuhiQuhihi/Factor-Strategy-for-Corporate-Bond-/(Chapter3)Porfrolio_model/README.md

 $\sigma_p$ is the portfolio standard deviation
 $\frac{\partial \sigma_p}{\partial w_i}$ is the marginal contribution of the ith asset to portfolio risk.

+## Benchmark3 - Equal Weight

+We will use equal weight portfolio 1/N as the simplest but powerful enough benchmark.
+Existing research propose power of 1/n portfolio in relative criteria.
+The author compares the 1/n portfolio among all possible portfolios to prove that other optimization based methods makes absoulte difference.
+But they also argue that it was not easy to find weakiness of 1/n very simple portflio.